 Vernon Wall, LeaderShape, Social Justice Training Institute

-As an Administrative Assistant, Tania supports SDI staff and works closely with campus clients to facilitate logistical coordination of conferences and meetings.
+As a Program Assistant, Tania supports SDI staff and works closely with campus clients to facilitate logistical coordination of conferences and meetings.

 Tania is a quirky people connector.
 She loves meeting new people and creating connections.
 She is also passionate about youth development and education.
 Prior to joining SDI, Tania worked with several educational and community projects for children and youth from North Carolina, South Korea, Ecuador, Panama, and Cuba.
 She is a proud alumna of the University of South Carolina, and she earned her MA from American University’s School of International Service.